Fall Cohort Dates: 10/31, 11/7, 11/14, 11/28, 12/5

-- Communicating lessons learned
+- Analyzing lessons learned

-Technical lead – Typically a faculty member who is the technology inventor and serves as principal investigator, or a postdoctoral researcher who has deep expertise in the core technology area to be evaluated for market potential
+Technical lead (TL) – Typically a faculty member who is the technology inventor and serves as principal investigator, or a postdoctoral researcher who has deep expertise in the core technology area to be evaluated for market potential

-Entrepreneurial lead – Typically a graduate student or postdoctoral researcher who leads the team and is committed to commercialization
+Entrepreneurial lead (EL) – Typically a graduate student or postdoctoral researcher who leads the team and is committed to commercialization

 Customer discovery – The process of hypothesizing who your market is and what their needs are, interviewing some of those potential customers, and redefining what the market and the needs are based on conversations with potential customers